 - 6-foot leash for walking

-- A stake for tying-out your dog in your campsite – Tie a colorful ribbon to the top of your tie-out stake so you don’t trip over it and don’t put it in the path to the bathhouse!
+- A stake for tying out your dog at your campsite.
+Tie a colorful ribbon to the top of your tie-out stake so you don’t trip over it and don’t put it in the path to the bathhouse!

 - Poop bags for clean-up – If you are camping in a pack-in, pack-out campground, bring some sort of receptacle to store dog waste so it doesn’t get smelly.
 A small bucket with a tight-fitting lid works for us.

 - Enough dog food for the length of your trip – We use a large plastic bin to store dry dog food for long trips and this roll-top bag for shorter trips.
 The bag holds 25 cups of food and is waterproof and smell-proof.

 - Treats for training and rewards – We use treats for training our young pups and wouldn’t embark on a camping trip without a nice stash, which would usually contain a mixture of Charlee Bears and freeze-dried liver treats.

 - A treat pouch – We work with young dogs and we wouldn’t dream of leaving home without a training pouch for treats.
 The one we love best is made by Doggone Good and hooks onto your waistband and holds training treats and poop bags.

 - Toys, bones, etc. to keep your dog busy when everyone is relaxing around the campfire

 - Your dog’s bed – If you are short on space, try a portable dog bed.
 This one from Chuckit comes with its own stuff sack and is less than $20.
 The listing says up to 25 pounds, but we use it for our Labradors.

 - Old towels for clean-up – Adventure dogs are usually dirty dogs.